MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/a/auto.md

 # auto-

-In general, don’t hyphenate words beginning with *auto-*, such as *autoscale* and *autodial,* unless it's necessary to avoid confusion.
+In general, don’t hyphenate words beginning with *auto-,* such as *autoscale* and *autodial,* unless it's necessary to avoid confusion.
 When in doubt, check [*The American Heritage Dictionary*](https://ahdictionary.com/).

 Don’t create new words beginning with *auto-.*